 GIS posters

 Below are examples of the poster projects created in my Introduction to GIS course.
-It is taught as a science elective (with a lab), but it serves as a major/minor requirement across several programs at Lycoming College.
-I center the course around interdisciplinary environmental and geospatial sciences that are applicable to just about any field.
+It was previously taught as a science elective (with a lab) with dual listing as a major/minor requirement across several science and non-science degree programs at Lycoming College.
+I center the course around foundational and interdisciplinary topics and skills in environmental and geospatial sciences applicable to just about any field.
 Posters are presented during a research session to the entire campus.
 Faculty, students, and administration are invited to see what students have accomplished.
-The hope is that some of this work can support future research on campus by the students involved.
+Commonly, these student projects supported future research on campus by the students involved.

 Campus sustainability posters

 Every year for my Environmental Biology course, students are required to propose a campus sustainability project and present the idea through a poster to campus.
 The projects can be simple or grand, but must be feasible.
 Faculty, students, and administration are invited.
 The great thing is that campus facilities and administration view the posters to potentially implement certain ideas (we have started to implement two projects thus far).
-As a non-majors introductory course, this is also an opportunity for many students to give their first presentation of this type.
+Previously taught as an introductory course, this is also an opportunity for many students to give their first research poster presentation.

 Teaching resources